saddexed/naigos-installer/README.md

 - Serves the static site via Apache from `/var/www/weather-app`
 - Creates an Ansible playbook and runs it immediately
 - Registers a systemd timer that re-runs the playbook every 10 minutes to pull the latest commit
+- Installs a Nagios plugin and service check (`Weather App Updater`) to watch the update timer

 After installation you can verify everything with:
 ```bash